rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 ```
 [root@localhost tripwire]# *twadmin  --create-cfgfile   -S  /mnt/floppy/site.key     twcfg.txt*
 ```

-The  “/etc/tripwire/tw.cfg”  file will be created for you.
+The  `/etc/tripwire/tw.cfg`  file will be created for you.

 7. Test your new set up.
-Un-mount the floppy drive and eject the floppy disk.
+Un-mount the USB drive and eject it.

 8. Try running one the tripwire commands that needs the files stored on the floppy drive.
 Type: